 Many believe the purpose of attending Art School is to learn art history and hone one’s art-making techniques.
-You know how the thinking goes; learn to paint, draw, sculpt, and all the rest, plus absorb the history, and you’re an artist.
+You know how the thinking goes; learn to paint, draw, sculpt, and all the rest, plus absorb art history, and then you’re an artist.

 Regrettably, it isn’t, and you’re not.

 In my fourth year of college, a lecturer and practicing artist shared a shocking but liberating observation.
 It went something like this:

 “We don’t expect students to create any original or inspired work during the first three years here.
 Those years are all about undoing your conditioning and teaching you to see differently.
 It’s only when you free yourself from limited ways of seeing that you can explore the world with clarity.

 If, however, you can’t move past your conditioning, at best you’ll simply continue creating limited and derivative work.

 Real art is never solely about painting or techniques.
 Instead, it’s about seeing clearly, then responding authentically and passionately to what you see and feel.”

 Years later, that same advice, wrapped in unfamiliar words, surfaced in my meditation studies.
 In that context, the advice urged one to move beyond the trap of the conditioned mind.
 And that advice’s single purpose was to inspire one to see the world as it truly is.

 To embrace the possibility of seeing with an unconditioned eye, one must first develop an awareness of one’s prevailing conditioning and acknowledge how deeply it runs.

 Perhaps, but there’s no need to sit cross-legged or perform complicated rituals.
 The only requirement is a willingness to observe.